kaikue/MagicOfTheStars/README.md

 - Powerups
 	- Particles
 	- Glowy effect for can midair jump
-- Visual indication for CanRoll (like mario galaxy spin recharge)
+- Visual indication for SetCanRoll (like mario galaxy spin recharge)
-- One way platforms (only intersect with bottom edge?)
 - More moves?
 	- Roll + jump = long jump?
 	- Roll cancel jump in midair?
+	- Speed boost for timing jump/roll somehow?

 ### Health
 - 5 points of health- show sometimes or always?